devjudge/angularjs-1.5-in-docker/README.md

         1.a.
 Go to the project root directory.
         1.b.
 Run the following commands in the terminal/command line to build the app:
             - npm install
+            - gem install compass (if not working, then try "sudo gem install compass")
             - bower install --allow-root (if running via sudo else just enter "bower install")
             - grunt --force
         1.c.
 Run the following command(s) in the terminal/command line to run the app: